matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 - Network storage appearing as a block device:
     - Zonal or regional resource.
-    - Durable storage: can survive VM terminate.
+    - Durable storage: Can survive VM terminate.
-    - Bootable: you can attach to a VM and boot from it.
+    - Bootable: You can attach to a VM and boot from it.
     - Performance: Scales with size.
 - Features:
     - HDD (magnetic) or SSD (faster, solid-state) options.
-    - Disk resizing: even running and attached!
+    - Disk resizing: Even running and attached!
     - Can be attached in read-only mode to multiple VMs.
     - Encryption keys:
         - Google-managed